little-kawa/little-kawa.github.io/about.md

 ## About me
-I am a security engineer, specialized in defensive activities.
-I created this blog to share some of my experience and findings.
+I'm just a random security engineer who focuses on defensive activities.
+I created this blog to share some of my experiences and findings.
 Hopefully, it will make someone's life easier.

 [LinkedIn]()
 [Twitter]()